 In 2008, Mt Romance became a part of Quintis, the world’s largest producer of natural sandalwood products.
 It was at this point that Mt Romance began distilling oil from Sandalwood Album, the most premium sandalwood species.
 Quintis first sourced the seeds from Mysore in India in 1997 and began growing plantations of Sandalwood Album in Kununurra, Western Australia.
 Today, the oil is used to create the Quintis range of products available at The Sandalwood Shop and Quintis exports oil and wood to over 70 markets worldwide.

-In 2020, Mt Romance became The Sandalwood Shop, across two Western Australian retail locations and online store.
+In 2020, Mt Romance became The Sandalwood Shop, with two Western Australian retail locations and online store.
 The manufacturing of the well-loved existing Australian and Indian sandalwood products remains in-house and the Mt Romance brand lives on as the brand of the Australian Sandalwood products.

 The Sandalwood Shop and Quintis are committed to sharing the beauty of sandalwood and to being a quality, sustainable and ethical business.

-At the heart of The Sandalwood Shop’s ethos, and led by parent company Quintis, is a desire to engage in sustainable practices and support the environment that supports us.
+At the heart of The Sandalwood Shop’s ethos and led by parent company Quintis, is a desire to engage in sustainable practices and support the environment that supports us.

-In 2010, the installation of a water recycling system at the Albany distillation facility, has since saved over 40 million litres of water, reducing the Company’s water scheme use by 80 per cent.
+In 2010, the installation of a water recycling system at the Albany distillation facility, has since saved over 40 million litres of water, reducing the company’s water scheme use by 80 per cent.

 The process of steam distillation on site is powered using waste wood from local Albany plantations.
 Our computer-controlled biomass boiler optimises combustion to generate maximum energy with minimum waste, each year eliminating 65 per cent of emissions from alternative fossil fuel powered steam generation.
 The resulting potash is also repurposed as soil-rebalancing mulch.